upmin/upmin-admin-ruby/README.md

 # Upmin Admin

-Upmin Admin is a framework for creating powerful admin backends with minimal effort.
+Upmin Admin is a framework for creating powerful Ruby on Rails admin backends with minimal effort.
+Upmin currently supports Rails 3.2, 4.0, 4.1 & 4.2.

 ## Demo Videos